The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

 You’ll be placed on probation when you first join.
 During probation, you must record and show examples of your work for three months.

-Your probation may be extended should work not be satisfactory or match the criteria.
+Your probation may be extended should the work not be satisfactory or match the criteria.
 However, the Gas Safe Register will support you in such a situation to help your complete your probation.

 Gas Safe registration lasts for twelve months.
 After that, you must renew annually to continue legally working as a gas engineer.